FediSalhi/AStarAlgorithm/README.md

 ```

+Please contact me if you have any suggestion about the algorithm implementation.

 ## Authors

 * **Fedi Salhi** [FediSalhi](https://github.com/FediSalhi)
-Please contact me if you have any suggestion about the algorithm.